eBooks and eAudio

 There's a great range of books to choose from including fiction, non-fiction, children's books and audio books.
 You can borrow up to eight titles at a time, for up to three weeks.

 You’ll need your library card number and PIN to register for an online account to use eBooks and eAudio.
-If you don’t have your library PIN just visit your local library with some ID to get it.
+If you don’t have your library PIN, please contact us to get it.

 The Libby app

 If you've got an Android or iOS tablet or smartphone you can download the Libby app to borrow books directly on your device.
 For help getting started with Libby take a look at our video guide below to using eBooks and eAudio.

 If you're using a Kindle Fire tablet you can use the OverDrive app.